 This project can be considered as a big milestone for our team.
 Over the years we have worked on different aspects of a big data operation and developed many projects that involved data processing and analytics.
-However, this project gave a chance to create an entire system from the ground up, integrate it with the existing infrastructure and bring it all to a completely new level.
+However, this project gave a chance to create an entire system from the ground up, integrate it with the existing infrastructure, and bring it all to a completely new level.

 During the development of this project, we have utilized more streamlined workflows that allowed us to make the complete turnaround much faster.
-Because of that, we have to manage to deploy an operating prototype of the system ahead of planned date and dedicated more time to its testing and refinement.
+Because of that, we have to manage to deploy an operating prototype of the system ahead of the planned date and dedicated more time to its testing and refinement.

-Do you need a custom data analytics system?
+Consider developing a custom data analytics system?